Aircraft: Airbus A 320

 Man, what a rathole!
 I disembark from my flight from Paris at 14h40.
-Boarding for next my flight should start in ten minutes.
+Boarding for my next flight should start in ten minutes.
 But apparently, connecting from the French sector to the Schengen area is not really foreseen in Geneva.
 And so I end up going up and down a whole set of ugly and narrow corridors, at the end of which I am ejected in front of a security check point.
 Okay, fine…

 The airport is very busy and crowded.
 There are people sitting on the floor everywhere.
 The SWISS lounge is one floor up from the gate area.
-Turn left and right a few tines and eventually you should get there…
+Turn left and right a few times and eventually you should get there…

 … is a complete mess.
 There are grumpy passengers pushing and shoving everywhere.
 At some point, a Portuguese speaking mother boards with her baby in a pram and what looks like the combined baggage allowance of about twenty passengers.
 Oh yes, and she‘s also decided that standing in the middle of the aisle is a brilliant place to make a phone call.
-Eventually the passenger behind her explains that she has a tight connection in Zürich, so it would be really good for the mother to get out of the way to let the other passengers board quickly.
+Eventually, the passenger behind her explains that she has a tight connection in Zürich, so it would be really good for the mother to get out of the way to let the other passengers board quickly.

 So the mother quickly dumps her stuff in five overhead bins and then vanishes behind the curtain to find her seat in Economy Class.

 Of course this isn‘t any of SWISS‘ fault.
 There are annoying passengers on every airline.
-But do also think it might have helped if the crew had been in the cabin to help the poor woman, instead of hiding in the forward galley and doing a bloody good impersonation of somebody who both blind and deaf.
+But I do also think it might have helped if the crew had been in the cabin to help the poor woman, instead of hiding in the forward galley and doing a bloody good impersonation of somebody who is both blind and deaf.

 Which brings me, of course, to the crew on this flight.
 Upon entering the aircraft, there is one male crew standing in the galley.
 He has one job, to say hello and welcome to passengers as they step aboard, but apparently even that is too much to ask.

-Instead, he just stands there in his waistcoat, which is really not doing anything to hide just how badly and tight uniform is.
+Instead, he just stands there in his waistcoat, which is really not doing anything to hide just how badly fitting and tight the uniform is.
 He hasn‘t bothered to close the top button of his shirt either and looks, in short, like a complete and utter slob.